kasperengelen/kasperengelen.github.io/pages/blog.md

         <li>2024-11-27: Added blogpost on creating Julia projects.</li>
         <li>2025-03-01: Added blogpost on the forward Euler method.</li>
         <li>2025-07-08: Added blogpost on the backward Euler method.</li>
+        <li>2025-07-19: Added blogpost on a user-friendly interface for ODE solvers.</li>
     </ul>
 </div>